mvolkmann/blog/src/astro.md

 These can be referenced using a path string that is relative to the `public` directory.
 For example, `<img alt="logo" src="/images/logo.png" />`
-searches from the public directory.
+searches from the `public` directory.
-Astro will not provide image optimization for images in this location.
+Astro will server images files placed under the `public` directory as-is and will not provide image optimization.

 In order to take advantage of image optimizations, place images under the `src/images` directory,